rdfostrich/article-jws2018-ostrich/content/storage.md

 we store the trees in different triple component orders, similar to [RDF-3X](cite:cites rdf3x) and [Hexastore](cite:cites hexastore).
 Our approach consists of three orders per addition and deletion tree: SPO, POS and OSP.
-In [](#querying), we will illustrate why these three indexes are sufficient for optimally resolving any triple pattern.
+These three indexes are sufficient for optimally resolving any triple pattern, as discussed in [](#indexes).

-Furthermore, in order to further speed up query evaluation, we add metadata to each triple indicating whether or not the triple is a _local change_.
+In order to further speed up query evaluation, we add metadata to each triple indicating whether or not the triple is a _local change_, as mentioned in [](#local-changes).
 A triple is a local change in a certain version if it was already either added or removed in an earlier version.
 This local change information helps the querying algorithm to determine when to ignore a triple or not, which will be further explained in [](#querying).